Ren2be/Ren2be/README.md

 - 👋 Hi, I’m @Ren2be
-- 👀 I’m interested in front end development
+- 👀 I’m interested in data analytics and machine learning
-- 🌱 I’m reviewing HTML, CSS, and JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...